Kranzy/Home-Assistant/README.md

 I typically use Node-Red for my automations.

+The development branch is to be used to test configs before merging with the master which is to be seen as the production version.

 Name convention for files.
     If an entity folder can hold files for multiple types or locations then use the following: type_location_description